sanduler/blackjack-game-py/README.md

   <ol>
     <li>
       <a href="#about-the-project">About The Project</a>
-      <p>The gaol of the game is to add up the cars to the largest number without going over twenty-one.
-# If the cards in the hand add up more than twenty-one then its called a bust.
-# Meaning the game is lost imidiatly.
+      <p>The goal of the game is to add up the cars to the largest number without going over twenty-one.
+If the cards in the hand add up more than twenty-one then its called a bust.
+Meaning the game is lost imidiatly.
 It doesent matter how much the user goes over twenty one then the user looses.
-# The way the cards are counted are that all the cards from 2 - 10 are counted as their face value.
-# The Jack, Queen, and King cards count as ten.
+The way the cards are counted are that all the cards from 2 - 10 are counted as their face value.
+The Jack, Queen, and King cards count as ten.
 The Ace card can count as 1 to the total or can count as 11.
-# Depending if the user went over 21 or under the user can decide the value of the Ace.</p>
+Depending if the user went over 21 or under the user can decide the value of the Ace.</p>
       <ul>
         <li><a href="#built-with">Built With</a></li>
       </ul>